Mrshahidali420/youtube-shorts-automation/README.md

 # --- Scheduling Settings ---

 # Mode for scheduling uploads.
 Options:
+#   analytics_priority = Automatically schedule videos during peak viewer hours based on YouTube Analytics data.
 #   default_interval   = Publish first video now, schedule subsequent videos at fixed interval.
 #   custom_tomorrow    = Try custom schedule times from config (for tomorrow onwards), then use fixed interval fallback.
-NO immediate publish.
-SCHEDULING_MODE=custom_tomorrow
+SCHEDULING_MODE=analytics_priority

-# Fixed interval (in minutes) used for scheduling in 'default_interval' mode
+# Fallback interval (in minutes) used when:
+# - analytics_priority mode can't find a suitable peak hour
+# - default_interval mode for all videos after the first
-# AND as the fallback interval in 'custom_tomorrow' mode when custom slots are exhausted/invalid.
+# - custom_tomorrow mode when custom slots are exhausted/invalid
-SCHEDULE_INTERVAL_MINUTES=240
+SCHEDULE_INTERVAL_MINUTES=120

 # List of preferred schedule times (HH:MM AM/PM format, comma-separated) for 'custom_tomorrow' mode.
 # The script will try to use these times sequentially for videos in a run, always targeting TOMORROW's date or later.